How to Spend a Weekend in Santa Monica: 2-Day Itinerary

 First up, fuel up for the day with breakfast at one of these spots:

-- Tartine Bakery: Tartine (pictured below) is hands down one of my favorite bakeries in LA, for both the food and drink and for the unique space.
+- Tartine Bakery: Tartine is hands down one of my favorite bakeries in LA, for both the food and drink and for the unique space.
 The eatery – which is located in a (beautiful!) former mortuary – offers tons of baked goods, as well as a small menu of breakfast dishes and amazing coffee and tea drinks.
 Keep in mind that Tartine is popular, and there is often a line on weekends.

 - The Hive Cafe: If you’re looking for something a bit quicker, head to The Hive, where you can order breakfast burritos, avocado toast, acai bowls, smoothies, and more.

-Visit Santa Monica State Beach and Bike (or Walk) the Strand to Venice
+Bike the Strand to Venice

-After breakfast, it’s time to make your way towards Santa Monica State Beach.
-From here, you’ll be able to rent a bike to ride along The Strand (also known as Ocean Front Walk).
 This paved beach path takes you along the coast, passing underneath the pier and right by Muscle Beach.
-After about 2.5 miles, you’ll end up on the Venice Boardwalk, and will eventually stop at Windward Plaza.
+After about 2.5 miles, you’ll end up on the Venice Boardwalk.
 The ride will take around 15 to 20 minutes without stops.
+If you’d like a longer ride, you can take the bike north up towards Will Rogers State Beach, and then turn around and ride down to Venice.

 For those that would prefer more of a guided experience, consider booking a small group electric bike tour.
 On this guided tour, you’ll bike The Strand and visit many of the iconic sights in Venice, including the canals and the Venice Beach Boardwalk.
-Note that this tour will end back in Santa Monica, so instead of getting lunch in Venice (as you would in this itinerary), you’ll grab lunch back in town after your tour.

 Explore the Venice Boardwalk and Grab Lunch

-First up, explore what’s happening on the Venice Boardwalk around Windward Plaza.
+First, check out what’s happening on the Venice Boardwalk around Windward Plaza.
 You’ll find an eclectic mix of people in the area, from street performers to vendors selling their goods.
 You can also watch the skaters at the Venice Beach Skatepark, and take a look at the public art walls.

 From here, you can walk up Windward Avenue to get a look at the iconic Venice Sign before making your way to lunch.
+Here are a couple lunch spots worth checking out:

 Stroll Down Abbot Kinney Boulevard

 Next, take some time to stroll through Abbot Kinney Boulevard, which has rightfully earned the title of coolest block in America.
 Here, you’ll find a vibrant and eclectic mix of shops and galleries, as well as some cafes and other eateries.
-I recommend stopping in Goodies, a store selling unique, carefully curated home goods, all of which are under $25.
-If you need a caffeine boost, you can get a great cup of coffee at Intelligentsia.

 Even if you aren’t in a shopping mood, it’s worth exploring the area to check out some of the cool, ever-evolving street art.
 You’ll find something on the side of nearly every building!